Project Assistant, Baker McKenzie

 My cousin helped me escape, but she never reported the situation, and she also took advantage of me.
 So I ran away.
 I went to a Catholic church and shared my story, then came to DC through Catholic Charities.
 I met so many different people, Homeland Security investigators, FBI, police officers.

-HT Legal Center is very important because they provide pro bono lawyers, and so many survivors cannot afford a lawyer.
-Also, HT Legal Center focuses on making sure that the survivors are at the forefront and are equal partners.
-The HT Legal Center staff cares so deeply and wants survivors to get the justice they deserve.
+HT Legal is very important because they provide pro bono lawyers, and so many survivors cannot afford a lawyer.
+Also, HT Legal focuses on making sure that the survivors are at the forefront and are equal partners.
+The HT Legal staff cares so deeply and wants survivors to get the justice they deserve.